yesil/fileserver/README.md

 About architecture
 ------------------
 Base handler logic is copied from netty examples.

  - HTTP Keep-Alive support coudn't be tested enought.

- - Shutdown logic is to be improved
+ - Shutdown logic is to be improved.